 Susan Stellin is a reporter, researcher, and the author of Chancers, a dual memoir written with her husband Graham MacIndoe about his struggle with heroin addiction, incarceration, and recovery, which was published by Random House – Ballantine Books in 2016.
 She is currently an adjunct professor in the Journalism + Design department at The New School and recently completed a master's in public health at Columbia University.
 In 2014, Susan and Graham were awarded a fellowship from the Alicia Patterson Foundation for their project American Exile, photos and interviews documenting the stories of immigrants who have been ordered deported from the United States.
 She has written for The New York Times, New York magazine, The Guardian, TheAtlantic.com, The Los Angeles Times, and many other publications.
 Susan earned a B.A. in political science from Stanford University and lives in New York City.

-Beyond Addiction: Reframing Recovery exhibition — NYC April, 2019
+Beyond Addiction: Reframing Recovery exhibition — New York City, April 2019